gitlabhq/gitlabhq/doc/user/admin_area/user_cohorts.md

 ![User cohort example](img/cohorts.png)

-For the cohort of June 2016, 163 users have been created on this server.
-One month later, in July 2016, 155 users (or 95% of the June cohort) are still active.
+For the cohort of June 2016, 163 users have been added on this server and have actually been active during this month.
+One month later, in July 2016, out of these 163 users, 155 users (or 95% of the June cohort) are still active.
 Two months later, 139 users (or 85%) are still active.
 9 months later, we can see that only 6% of this cohort are still active.

+The Inactive users column shows the number of users who have been added during the month, but who have never actually had any activity in the instance.

 How do we measure the activity of users?
 GitLab considers a user active if:
 * the user signs in